-General Rules of Thumb

-To close out, email communications are strategic platforms for communicating information to large groups of people.
-However, there are a lot of factors that can contribute to the success of an email campaign.
+L [General Rules of Thumb L To close out, email communications are strategic platforms for communicating information to large I groups of people.
+However, there are a lot of factors that can contribute to the success of an email I campaign.
 Here are some simple rules to always keep top of mind.
-Emails should:

-- ✓ Be recipient-focused

-- ✓ Be relevant

-- ✓ Include one or two calls to action

-- ✓ Be accessible and easily scannable

-- ✓ Be easy to engage with
+Emails should: L I Be recipient-focused Deliver what you promise \checkmark \checkmark L Be planned ahead for contact frequency ✓ Be relevant \checkmark I ✓ Include one or two calls to action ✓ Be a shared resource and an asset to be I ✓ Be accessible and easily scannable preserved L ✓ Be easy to engage with L L